 This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
-We’ll show how you can use EnerSys’s (NYSE:ENS) P/E ratio to inform your assessment of the investment opportunity.
-EnerSys has a P/E ratio of 27.45, based on the last twelve months.
-In other words, at today’s prices, investors are paying $27.45 for every $1 in prior year profit.
+We'll apply a basic P/E ratio analysis to EnerSys's (NYSE:ENS), to help you decide if the stock is worth further research.
+EnerSys has a price to earnings ratio of 18.06, based on the last twelve months.
+That is equivalent to an earnings yield of about 5.5%.

 How Do You Calculate A P/E Ratio?

 The formula for price to earnings is: